 Are you a reviewer, reporter, writer, blogger, podcaster, advertiser, or potential partner looking for more information about Soonish?
 Then you’re in the right place!
 This page packages up all the introductory facts you might need.

 I’m Wade Roush and I make audio and write stories about the interplay between people and technology.
 I live in Cambridge, MA.
-I’ve been a staff reporter and/or editor at Science magazine, MIT Technology Review magazine, and the tech news site Xconomy, and I’m the former acting director of MIT’s Knight Science Journalism Program.
-Recently I edited Twelve Tomorrows, a volume of hard science fiction stories from MIT Technology Review and the MIT Press.
+I write a monthly column for Scientific American magazine called “Ventures,” and I’ve been a staff reporter and/or editor at Science magazine, MIT Technology Review magazine, and the tech news site Xconomy.
+I’m the former acting director of MIT’s Knight Science Journalism Program.
+In 2018 I edited Twelve Tomorrows, an anthology of hard science fiction stories from MIT Technology Review and the MIT Press, and more recently I completed a second book for the MIT Press that’s due out in 2020.
 I earned a PhD in the history of technology from MIT, and before that, a BA in history and science from Harvard.

 What the Show Is About